Calligraphy and illumination

 What level is the course and do I need any particular skills?

-health and safety information and will be invited to take part in group discussion.
+Students should be able to follow simple written and verbal instructions, demonstrations, handouts and health and safety information and will be invited to take part in informal group discussion.

 How will I be taught, and will there be any work outside the class?